-The Director of EEO and AA is responsible for making reports to the senior management on a regular basis and to the Office of State Human Resources, as requested.
+The Director of ER and EEO/AA (Officer) is responsible for making reports to the senior management on a regular basis and to the Office of State Human Resources, as requested.
 These reports will be used to ensure that the University's EEO Plan is being followed and that equal opportunities exist for employees and applicants.
-The Director of EEO and AA will use the following data sources to generate necessary reports by race, sex, age, and disability status, when available:
+The Director of EEO and AA (Officer) will use the following data sources to generate necessary reports by race, sex, age, and disability status, when available:

-- Applicant tracking data; - Transactional reports for compensation, hiring, separations, promotions, and other employee actions; - Data for performance management ratings; and - Internal tracking reports such as the selection/decision log, adverse impact analysis form, or other related information.
+- SpartanTalent for applicant tracking data. - Transactional reports for compensation, hiring, separations, promotions, and other employee actions. - ePerformance data for performance management ratings; and - Internal tracking reports such as the selection/decision log, adverse impact analysis form, or other related information.